BianLee/Personal-Website/index.md

 <br/>
 ### Technical Projects
 <hr/>
 - <b>DSM-5 Diagnostic Chatbot</b>: Used LLM to parse through DSM-5 with semantic search, with data stored as vector embeddings.
 Used OpenAI’s engines to create an interactive chatbot with diagnostic ability.
-Wrote Python scripts using Beautiful Soup, to scrap web data on Yelp.
+Built front-end with Next.js.
+Wrote Python scripts using Beautiful Soup, to scrape web data on Yelp.
 Stored this data on MongoDB Atlas, and implemented API endpoint using NodeJS.
-Used Jupyter Notebook + Matplotlib for analysis & visualizations. <a href="" target="_blank">[Demo]</a> <a href="https://github.com/ritvikir/hackdavis" target="_blank">[GitHub]</a>
+Used Jupyter Notebook + Matplotlib for analysis & visualizations. <a href="https://github.com/ritvikir/hackdavis" target="_blank">[GitHub]</a>

-- <b>Decentralized Exchange Model & ERC-20 Token</b>: Wrote smart contracts in Solidity for custom ERC-20 token & tokenomics and decentralized exchange (DEX).
-Implemented Constant Product Market formula used in Automated Market Making (AMM) systems.
-Deployed on Ethereum mainnet and allowed users to trade token for ETH using Metamask wallet. <a href="https://github.com/BianLee/BianDEX-Mirror" target="_blank">[GitHub]</a>
+- <b>Decentralized Exchange Model & ERC-20 Token</b>: Wrote smart contracts in Solidity to create a custom ERC-20 token & tokenomics and a decentralized exchange.
+Implemented Constant Product Market formula used in Automated Market Making (AMM) systems, and deployed on Ethereum blockchain (mainnet) to allow users to trade token for ETH using Metamask wallet. <a href="https://github.com/BianLee/Decentralized-Exchange-Model-ERC-20-Token" target="_blank">[GitHub]</a>

+- <b>D3.JS SVG-map</b>: An interactive map on the front-end that plots city coordinates upon user input, and renders a SVG map (with pan & zoom functionality) using D3.js library and svg-pan-zoom. <a href="https://github.com/BianLee/D3-SVG-Map" target="_blank">[GitHub]</a>

-- <b>EdTech App (opensourcecollage.com)</b>: Developed an EdTech CRUD web application on MERN stack with Firebase authentication, hosted serverless.
-Launched on Product Hunt, and onboarded 18 non-profits.
+- <b>EdTech App (opensourcecollage.com)</b>: Independently developed an EdTech CRUD application on MERN stack with Firebase authentication.
+Launched on Product Hunt, and onboarded 18 non-profits on the platform.
 Received 22k+ total visitors.
-Won monetary prize & mentorship from business consultant, Silicon Valley SVSCORE (Mentor: Chuck Scifers). <a href="" target="_blank">[Demo]</a> <a href="https://github.com/BianLee/opensourcecollage.com" target="_blank">[GitHub]</a>
+Won monetary prize & mentorship from business consultant, Silicon Valley SVSCORE (Mentor: Chuck Scifers) <a href="https://opensourcecollage.com" target="_blank">[Web App]</a> <a href="https://github.com/BianLee/opensourcecollage.com" target="_blank">[GitHub]</a>

 - <b>Websites I built over the years</b>:
-  - <b>This portfolio site (bianlee.me)</b>: Used Jekyll and Markdown.
+  - <b>This portfolio site</b>: Used Jekyll, SCSS and Markdown. <a href="https://github.com/BianLee/Personal-Website" target="_blank">[GitHub]</a>
-  - <b>EmpireWebSpace (empireweb.space)</b>: Founded 7-member web agency currently doing pro bono work for local non-profits.
-Used NextJS + TailwindCSS for the site. <a href="https://www.empireweb.space/" target="_blank">[Website]</a>
+  - <b>EmpireWebSpace</b>: Founded 7-member web agency currently doing pro bono work for local non-profits.
+Used NextJS + TailwindCSS for the site. <a href="https://www.empireweb.space/" target="_blank">[Website]</a> <a href="https://github.com/Empirewebspace/empirewebspace" target="_blank">[GitHub]</a>
-  - <b>InterSTEM 501(c)(3) (interstem.us)</b>: Built organization website with Jekyll, Markdown, and SCSS.
+  - <b>InterSTEM 501(c)(3)</b>: Built organization website with Jekyll, Markdown, and SCSS.
 Published 148 articles and received 200k+ views.
-Led a tech team of 6. <a href="https://interstem.us" target="_blank">[Website]</a>
+Led a tech team of 6. <a href="https://interstem.us" target="_blank">[Website]</a> <a href="https://github.com/InterSTEMDev/interstem.us" target="_blank">[GitHub]</a>
-  - <b>Northwood Cybersecurity Club (nhscyber.club)</b>: Built website for high school cybersecurity club, using Bootstrap (HTML, CSS). <a href="https://interstem.us" target="_blank">[Website]</a>
+  - <b>Northwood Cybersecurity Club</b>: Built website for high school's Cybersecurity Club, using Bootstrap. <a href="https://nhscyber.club" target="_blank">[Website]</a> <a href="https://github.com/BianLee/nhscyber.club.git" target="_blank">[GitHub]</a>

 <br/>
 ### Awards & Certifications

 - UC Davis Dean's Honors List (College of Engineering)
 - UC Davis Little Bang!
 Pitch + Poster Competition Winner (Awarded $1K) <a href="https://innovate.ucdavis.edu/blog/borrow-blog" target="_blank">[Article]</a>
 - Socal Cyber Cup 3rd Place (Awarded $2.5K)